 Buying used curriculum is a great money saver!
 There are many Facebook groups that as homeschoolers you need to check out.
 I can’t list them because you are going to want to find local groups or provincial/state groups.
 I’m part of at least 4 buy and sell / trade groups where I can find great deals.

 You don’t have to buy anything if you have no budget to work with.
 Check out the free educational resources that I’ve shared before, and check out your local library.
 We have found work books at ours, and while you can’t write in them, you can photocopy a page or two, get an idea of what you’d like your kids to learn.
-The web is full of free resources including Easy Peasy All in One Homeschooling which is completely free! you can pick and chose what to use or not use.

 Don’t let budget define whether or not you can homeschool.